IntersectMBO/plutus/plutus-tx/README.md

 look at it here just to get a vague idea of what's going on.

 We can already see a few features of Plutus Core here:
-- We have a *versioned* program.
+- The program includes the *language version*.
 This ensures that we always know how to handle programs once they're on the chain.
 - Integers have *sizes*, in this case 8 bytes (64 bits).